jieli-matrix/SparseADRules.jl/README.md

   644.035 μs (32 allocations: 3.86 MiB)
 ```

-You will see that using `NiSparseArrays` would not only speed up the computation process but also save much memory since our implementation keeps the original type rather than dense arrays in gradient computation.
+You will see that using `NiSparseArrays` would not only speed up the computation process but also save much memory since our implementation does not convert a sparse matrix to a dense arrays in gradient computation.

 ## Contribute